Ivan Petrella: Education

 Ivan Petrella holds a bachelor's degree from Georgetown University's School of Foreign Service, a Masters of Theological Studies from Harvard Divinity School and a Ph.D. in Religion and Law from Harvard University's Committee on the Study of Religion in the Graduate School of Arts and Sciences.

 Theological views

 As an Argentine liberation theologian that is also agnostic, Petrella's scholarship cuts across religious studies departments and divinity schools, the United States and Latin America, and theology and the social sciences.
-He is difficult to categorize.
-Historian Mario Aguilar notes that “for an Argentinean newspaper, he is a theologian, while for others in the United States he is a scholar of religion, two hats in one.”
-His work “marks the appearance of something new and something different within the discourse of liberation theology as a world phenomenon.”
+Historian Mario Aguilar notes that his work represents different things for different people: he may seem to Argentines a theologian, but to Americans, he may be considered a scholar of religion.

-Petrella is particularly interested in bridging the divide between different liberation theologies including black theology, Latin American liberation theology, Womanist theology and Hispanic/Latino(a) theology.
-He also argues that disciplines like economics, political science, and law need to be transformed in light of liberation theology's preferential option for the poor and envision undercover liberation theologians posing as social scientists to engage that task: “Here the liberation theologian need not carry the label ‘theologian’ and works best under a different disciplinary guise.
-Could the future of liberation call for the dissolution of liberation theology as an identifiable field of production?”
-He challenges those academic disciplines, which may operate in favour of the wealthy.
+Petrella is particularly interested in the intersections between different liberation theologies including black theology, Latin American liberation theology, Womanist theology and Hispanic/Latino(a) theology.
+He criticises disciplines like economics, political science, and law, which he believes sometimes operate in favour of the wealthy, and that they need a transformation to more closely align with the values of liberation theology.